teachingbeforedying/a-user-interface/README.md

 (Keep ² or ` key pressed (right above TAB) and click to draw)
 https://mathgame.fr/3DRoom+ic.html

-Advice: To be very comfortable and precise,
+To be very comfortable and precise:
-reverse left click and right click in your OS mouse settings,
-so that _index finger scrolls mouse wheel_ while middlefinger is clicking
+_index finger scrolls mouse wheel_ while middlefinger is clicking

 ## About
 Infinite whiteboard with interactive elements.